pdm-project/pdm/CONTRIBUTING.md

 pdm run lint
 ```

-PDM uses `black` for code style and `isort` for sorting import statements.
+PDM uses `ruff` for code style and sorting import statements.
 If you are not following them,
 the CI will fail and your Pull Request will not be merged.

 ### News fragments